dra2020/compactness/README.md

 # compactness

-All things compactness
+A library of routines to calculate classic measures of compactness -- Reock, Polsby–Popper, and Schwartzberg -- as well as the other SmartReatures in Kaufman, King, and Komisarchik's "know it when you see it" (KIWYSI) compactness model that replicates how people assess compactness.

 ## Exports

-The 6 "smart" features from Kaufman & King's "know it when you see it" (KIWYSI) compactness model plus Schwartzberg.
+The 6 SmartFeatures plus Schwartzberg used in the simplified KIWYSI PCA model.

 ### calcReock (REOCK)
 export declare function calcReock(area: number, diameter: number): number;